 |Junks Hole||1.4 mi.
 Northeast of Central East End|

-If you want to go snorkeling during a boating adventure, you can check with Junior's Glass Bottom Boat.
+If you'd like to combine some snorkeling with a boating adventure, you should consider Junior's Glass Bottom Boat.
 A whole new experience awaits you as you sail through the waters of Anguilla on a glass bottom boat that has a canopy and a cooler filled with soft drinks.

 |Calypso Charters||(246) 584-8504||0.4 mi.
 South of Central Blowing Point|

 |Junior's Glass Bottom Boat||(264) 235-1008||2.9 mi.
 North-Northeast of Central the Valley|

 |Sea Pro Charters||(264) 584-0074||Sandy Ground Village, Central Anguilla|

 If you looking for a business offering snorkeling gear, excursions or similar services, you might want to check with Andy's Beach Rentals.
 While they actually specializes in rental car, Andy and his team is happy to help his guests explore all the best that Anguilla has to offer -- including what lies beneath the surface of the sea.
 Snorkeling is amazing in this area of the island, so pick up your snorkeling kit here before you drive off.
 They are found in the southwestern part of Anguilla.

 Be sure to look at the chart below to find out more regarding 5 companies that provide snorkeling related services.

 |Andy's Beach Rentals||Snorkeling Equipment Rental Service||(264) 584-7010||0.4 mi.
 South of Central Blowing Point|

 |Snorkeling Tour Operator||(264) 584-8504||0.4 mi.
 South of Central Blowing Point|

 |Snorkeling Tour Operator||(264) 235-1482||Sandy Ground Village, Central Anguilla|